-For vendors, we prefer those who use organic, regionally grown products and who have at least two years’ experience in the restaurant/prepared food business.
-All prepared food is subject to a blind tasting to assure product quality and appeal.
-We do not accept unsolicited samples.
+- For food vendors, we prefer those who use organic and regionally grown products and who have at least two years of experience in the restaurant/prepared food business.
+All prepared food is subject to a blind tasting to ensure product quality and appeal.

 WE DO NOT ACCEPT APPLICATIONS FOR THE FOLLOWING ITEMS: